 The Center for Drug and Alcohol Programs offers confidential addictions evaluations and treatment for medical and legal professionals.
 The CDAP staff works regularly with professional associations and licensing boards to assure optimum care and recovery for referred persons.

 CDAP helps family members, friends, employers, and co-workers of addicted persons to discuss, plan, and implement onsite interventions to facilitate treatment.

 Alcohol blood tests and urine drug screening tests help clinicians monitor each patient’s progress during treatment.
 These tests also provide valuable feedback to patients and alert the clinician to potential relapse problems.

-Biomarker tests for excessive alcohol use include gamma glutamyltransferase (GGT) and, a newer test, carbohydrate deficient transferrin (%dCDT).
+Biomarker tests for excessive alcohol use include gamma glutamyltransferase (GGT) and, a newer test, carbohydrate deficient transferrin (percent dCDT).
 These are simple blood tests that can indicate if a patient has been drinking over the recent past.
-For example, if %dCDT test results are high, this indicates that a patient has probably been drinking at least 5 standard alcoholic drinks per day for the past two weeks or longer.
-The %dCDT test is correct in identifying heavy drinking in 9 out of 10 individuals.
+For example, if percent dCDT test results are high, this indicates that a patient has probably been drinking at least 5 standard alcoholic drinks per day for the past two weeks or longer.
+The percent dCDT test is correct in identifying heavy drinking in 9 out of 10 individuals.